 MSU SCEC is the Student chapter of the national Council for Exceptional Children (CEC).
 The CEC "works to improve public policy affecting children and youth with disabilities and gifts and talents, their parents and the professionals who work with them, at all levels of the government."
 As the student chapter, we strive to follow this example by fundraising and volunteering in the community.
 Contact firstname.lastname@example.org or visit the web site for more information.

-SMEA is the student chapter of the Michigan Education Association (MEA) and the National Education Association (NEA).
+AEMS is the aspiring educators chapter of the Michigan Education Association (MEA) and the National Education Association (NEA).
 It is a pre-professional organization that provides community service and professional development opportunities to teacher preparation students.
-If you would like to learn more about the field of teaching and get more experience working with children, SMEA is the organization for you!
-Contact email@example.com or visit the SMEA website for more information.
+If you would like to learn more about the field of teaching and get more experience working with children, AEMS is the organization for you!
+Contact by email or visit the AEMS website for more information.